 12) Clement Clem Anderson 1821 - 1852

-Note: Goodspeed’s History of Wilson County, Tennessee mentions Clement Jennings with other early settlers on [Big] Cedar Lick Creek.
+Note: Goodspeed’s History of Wilson County, Tennessee mentions Clement Jennings among other settlers on [Big] Cedar Lick Creek first settled was first recorded in Sumner County, North Carolina 04 February 1786 and later under Grant Number 410, dated 27 June 1793.

-Early settlers, Robert Taylor, Samuel Elliott, and William Wilson, owned significant acreage in northwest Wilson County.
-In addition to Clem, Robert Taylor also sold land to several of Clement’s relatives, including his brother-in-law Reverend Elliott Pitts, his wife’s brother, William Bennett, and his daughter-in-law’s family - the Bretts [Frequently misidentified as Britt].
+Early settlers such as Robert Taylor, Samuel Elliott, and William Wilson owned significant acreage in northwestern Wilson County.
+In addition to Clem, Robert Taylor also sold land to several of Clement's relatives, including his brother-in-law, the renowned Reverend Fountain Elliott Pitts; his wife's brother - William Bennett, and his daughter-in-law's family - the Bretts [frequently misidentified as Britt].

 Clem’s Land Holdings in Wilson County, Tennessee